Stephen Decatur Trenchard: Voyage of the Powhatan

-Trenchard was aboard the Powhatan at the during the Battle of Taku Forts in June 1859, when Commodore Tattnall, observing the desperate position of the British and French forces attempting to force their way up the Peiho river, exclaimed "Blood is thicker than water!" and went to their assistance despite the United States's neutrality in the conflict.
-Soon after, when the United States concluded a treaty with China, Trenchard was part of Ambassador John Elliot Ward's retinue that traveled to Peking where treaties were formally exchanged.
+Trenchard was aboard the Powhatan at the during the Battle of Taku Forts in June 1859, when Commodore Tattnall, observing the desperate position of the British and French forces attempting to force their way up the Hai River, exclaimed "Blood is thicker than water!" and went to their assistance despite the United States's neutrality in the conflict.
+Soon after, when the United States concluded a treaty with China, Trenchard was part of Ambassador John Elliot Ward's retinue that traveled to Beijing where treaties were formally exchanged.
 Powhatan then returned to the United States.

 Civil War

 On April 19, 1861, shortly after the start of the Civil War, Trenchard was given command of the gunboat Keystone State at Philadelphia.
 From there he sailed to Norfolk Navy Yard, arriving there to find it in flames, as Union forces destroyed everything before the Confederates could capture it.
 Confederate forces had already sunk several vessels to block the channel, and the frigate Cumberland was in great danger, but Keystone State succeeded in towing her to safety.
 Flag Officer Hiram Paulding then transferred his flag to the Keystone State and proceeded to Washington.